A Promise Between Worlds

 A place of night and day.

-A shadow flew over her figure.
-A pale four-legged creature with reptilian features and thick scales, massive wings expanded from its back, and a single large eye at the center of its head, staring down at Emma who gaped at its existence.
+A large shadow flew over her figure and Emma looked up further.
+She gaped at the sight of a pale four-legged creature with reptilian features and thick scales, massive wings expanded from its back, and a single large eye at the center of its head that stared down at the little girl.

 A...
 A dragon...?
-Emma's heart pounded in fright.
+Emma's heart pounded.
 The sight of Demons could not have prepared her for this.
 A creature right out of storybooks.
-Her round green eyes full of fear and awe.
+Her round eyes full of fear and awe.

 "It's nice to meet you, Emma."